jcrozum/jcrozum.github.io/index.md

 ### Undergraduate Researcher, 2011-2014, Utah State University Dept. of Electrical Engineering

-Data validation for the SABER (Sounding of the Atmosphere using Broadband Emission Radiometry) satellite instru- ment in collaboration with Professor Gene Ware and Professor Doran Baker.
+Data validation for the SABER (Sounding of the Atmosphere using Broadband Emission Radiometry) satellite instrument in collaboration with Professor Gene Ware and Professor Doran Baker.
 Analyzed SABER data, and maintained the USU copy of the database.
 Focused on perceived bifurcation of hydroxyl airglow layer in the mesosphere.
 Undergraduate Research Fellow, 2010-2014, Utah State University Dept. of Physics Examining bias in galaxy catalogs due to galaxy geometry in collaboration with Professor Shane Larson as part of USU’s